jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

     - A Nevron tutoring ability
  - NOTE: This is not the Clea Planeswalker so Francois does not have affinity towards it.
 Nothing in the actual game suggests Francois has any affection towards Clea's painted counterpart.
  - 13/10/2025: Removed Devoid.
+ - 26/10/2025: Replaced tutoring with a Nevron sac to draw a card.

 ## Rally the Expeditioners